-Pools which are several yards deep, might be half way.
+Pools that are several yards deep, might be halfway.
 Likewise, trout which look like they should be fairly close to the surface could be feeding several feet further down.
-This make judging the correct depth to fish nymphs, and to a lesser degree streamers more difficult.
+This makes judging the correct depth to fish nymphs, and to a lesser degree streamers more difficult.

 If a trout is ignoring all of your nymphs.
 There is a chance that you are fishing them too high in the water column.
 I do not know any tricks to figure out the water depths, but it does become easier with experience.

 Limiting the number of false cast is probably a good idea in all forms of fishing, but it is of paramount importance when fishing spring creeks.
 That crystal clear water, which allows us to spot trout, means it is equally easy for trout to spot us.

 So limit the number of false casts to reduce the chance of line flash spooking the trout.
 Short, precise casting is often the most effective.
 The more of the stream your line covers the greater the chance it would spook an otherwise unseen fish.

 Do not fish too quickly, I have walked past too many good size trout because I was in a hurry and just glanced over the water.
 Other times, I will spot one fish, and while lining it up and planning my cast several more will come into my vision.
 The biggest trout is rarely the first one I see.

 Trout have excellent camouflage, so they can remain difficult to see even in clear conditions.
 In cloudy conditions, despite the clear water I still struggle to sight fish.

 So take your time, and give every potential lay a second look.
 Fishing is meant to be relaxing, so no need to be in a hurry.